CLOUD COMPUTING TERMS

 Cloud-Oriented Architecture or COA

 A term coined by Jeff Barr at Amazon Web Services to describe an architecture where applications act as services in the cloud and serve other applications in the cloud environment.
-An architecture for IT infrastructure and software applications that is optimized for use in cloud computing environments.
+An architecture for IT infrastructure and software applications that are optimized for use in cloud computing environments.
 The term is not yet in wide use, and as is the case for the term “cloud computing” itself, there is no common or generally accepted definition or specific description of a cloud-oriented architecture.

 The “middle” layer of the Cloud Pyramid which provides a computing platform or framework (e.g., .NET, Ruby on Rails, or Python) as a service or stack.
 Control is limited to that of the platform or framework, but not at a lower level (server infrastructure).
 Examples include: Google AppEngine or Microsoft Azure.